Sydney-Informatics-Hub/Shotgun-Metagenomics-Analysis/README.md

 Since the NCBI RefSeq collection is constantly updated, the build date is included in the database name.
 The database will be created in `./kraken2_standard_db_build_<date>`.
 Please ensure you have ample disk space (~ 150 GB required at the time of writing).
 Change the path to specify a different database location if desired.

 The script `kraken2_run_download.sh` launches 2 separate jobs on Gadi's `copyq` to download the required databases.
 The shortcut kraken2 command to download and build the standard database cannot be used on Gadi, as the walltime limit of 10 hours and CPU limit of 1 CPU is not sufficient to both download and build.
-By separating the download from the buld steps, the build process can make use of multiple threads and thus save time creating the kraken2 database.
+By separating the download from the build steps, the build process can make use of multiple threads and thus save time creating the kraken2 database.

-If you would like to use additional/alternate RefSeq databases (eg if your host is non-human) you can add the database name to the space-delimited variable list within the script `kraken2_run_download.sh`, and increase the walltime (as a guide, human RefSeq downlodas in ~ 11 minutes and viral in ~ 17 minutes):
+If you would like to use additional/alternate RefSeq databases (eg if your host is non-human) you can add the database name to the space-delimited variable list within the script `kraken2_run_download.sh`, and increase the walltime (as a guide, human RefSeq downloads in ~ 11 minutes and viral in ~ 17 minutes):
 ```
 -v library="archaea viral human UniVec_Core"
 ```